Did You Know?

 Entrance Award Application Requirements:

 - The application deadline for both the Entrance Awards application and the Financial Assistance application is March 1, 2019.
+Applications are no longer being accepted.

 - Entrance Awards are for new students applying to Luther College High School.